Working with Stories

 • Auto-approve quality checkpoints — skip the human gate on quality_checkpoint stories

 Leave any toggle unset to inherit from the project (or team / global) default.
 Overrides don't cascade to other stories.
+Model selection is project-level — set under Project Settings → AI Models — and is not overridable per story.

 Multi-Repo Stories